 Want fun?
 Grab my free scrunchie pattern - actually four! - for a diy bow scrunchie, a mini knot scrunchie, a diy scarf scrunchie, and - have you ever heard of a bunny ear scrunchie?
-It's part of the free scrunchie pattern too - scroll further down to get ALL the scrunchie patterns from my shop for free.
+It's part of the free scrunchie pattern too - scroll further down to get ALL the scrunchie patterns.

 How To Make A Better Scrunchie - 4 Ways!

 Some time ago, I showed you how to make a diy scrunchie in two sizes.
 Total success!
-Just recently, I added 4 more sizes for basic scrunchie, check them out here.
+Just recently, I added 4 more sizes for basic scrunchie.
 And now I'm showing you how to spruce up a basic scrunchie: see how to make a diy scrunchie with bows, or knots, or tails, or even diy bunny ears!
 Having options to choose from is always good!

-Follow the steps below and see how to make a scrunchie with bows, or knots, or tails.
+This tutorial will show you how to make a scrunchie with bows, or knots, or tails.
+There are 4 scrunchie variations:

 1 - Diy Bow Scrunchie Pattern